Wildfire aircraft brave gale-force winds to save California's Reagan library

-SIMI VALLEY, Calif.
-(Reuters) - Firefighting aircraft made attack after attack on a wildfire menacing California’s Ronald Reagan presidential library on Wednesday, as flames encircled memorabilia including a former Air Force One airplane and a piece of the Berlin Wall, Reuters video showed.
+SIMI VALLEY, Calif., Oct 30 (Reuters) - Firefighting aircraft made attack after attack on a wildfire menacing California’s Ronald Reagan presidential library on Wednesday, as flames encircled memorabilia including a former Air Force One airplane and a piece of the Berlin Wall, Reuters video showed.

 Wind gusts of up to 50 miles per hour (80 kph) drove flames around a massive hangar housing the Boeing 707 aircraft used by the former president as helicopters showered down water.